SoftwareHeritage/swh-graph/docs/api.rst

     node at each hop, from source to destination (final destination node included).

-    :param string src: starting node specified as a SWH PID
+    :param string src: starting node specified as a SWHID
-    :param string dst: destination node, either as a node PID or a node type.
+    :param string dst: destination node, either as a node SWHID or a node type.
         The traversal will stop at the first node encountered matching the desired destination.